kurtlippert/grove-code-challenge/README.md

     - If the current store's distance between the address the user specified is less than the previous store's distance, we return the current (otherwise, the previous).
 Since this store will then get carried over to the next iteration of the `reduce` function, we can compare the next store with the previous winner.
     - And so on and so forth.
 Effectively getting us the store with the best match

-Though it is worth mentioning the `args` varible I create:
+Though it is worth mentioning the `args` function I create:
 - We filter out all the stuff we don't care about
 - We reform the array into a javascript object (that `reduce` bit at the end)